-Chantell Evans graduated with her PhD in 2015 from Ed Chapman’s lab in the Department of Neuroscience.
+Chantell Evans graduated in 2015 with her PhD in Molecular and Cellular Pharmacology, working with Ed Chapman in his lab in the Department of Neuroscience.
 Evans is now a postdoctoral fellow in the Perelman School of Medicine at the University of Pennsylvania, and was selected by the Howard Hughes Medical Institute (HHMI) as one of 15 early-career scientists in its first cohort of HHMI Hanna Gray Fellows, a program that supports scientists with the potential to become leaders in academic research.

 What do you like about being a postdoc?

 When I started as a postdoc, I still wasn’t 100% confident that I wanted to stay in academia.
 I still had a little interest in going into industry.
 After talking to a lot of Principal Investigators and postdocs, they said once you leave academia it’s pretty hard to get back in, so if you’re unsure, you should stay and do a postdoc.
 I was still very excited about research when I started, and then when I got my fellowship that kind of really geared me toward thinking, “I can do this, I can make it in academia.”
 I really like my job.
 I like the flexibility with hours.
 I like the independence that I have.
 I enjoy training and working with graduate students and undergrads.
 I also really like helping colleagues think about their projects.